-H. Advertising Costs
+I. Advertising Costs

 Advertising costs are expensed when paid.
-Such costs amounted to \$6,367 and \$11,534 for the fiscal years ended September 30, 2020 and 2019, respectively, and are included in administration expenses.
+Such costs amounted to \$4,610 and \$6,367 for the fiscal years ended September 30, 2021 and 2020, respectively, and are included in administration expenses.

-I. Income Taxes
+J. Income Taxes

-The Foundation is exempt from federal income taxes under Section 501 (c) (3) of the Internal Revenue Code (IRC).
-However, since the Foundation is a private foundation a form 990 is filed annually and the Foundation pays an excise tax based on net investment income.
+The Foundation is exempt from federal income taxes under Section 501(c)(3)of the Internal Revenue Code (IRC).
+However, since the Foundation is a private foundation, a form 990 is filed annually and the Foundation pays an excise tax based on net investment income.
 The Foundation is also required to review various tax positions it has taken with respect to its exempt status and determine whether in fact it is a tax-exempt entity.
 The Foundation must also consider whether it has nexus in jurisdictions in which it has income and whether a tax return is required in those jurisdictions.
-In addition, as a tax-exempt entity, the Foundation must assess whether it has any tax positions associated with unrelated business income subject to income tax.
+In addition, as a taxexempt entity, the Foundation must assess whether it has any tax positions associated with unrelated business income subject to income tax.
 The Foundation does not expect its positions to change significantly over the next twelve months.
 Any penalties related to late filing or other requirements would be recognized as penalties expense in the Foundation's accounting records.
-Excise taxes in the amounts of \$277 and \$26,352 were paid for the years ended September 30, 2020 and 2019, respectively.

-The Foundation's federal form 990 for the tax years ending September 30, 2020 and after remaining subject to examination by the Internal Revenue Service.
+Excise taxes in the amounts of \$0 and \$277 were paid for the years ended September 30, 2021 and 2020, respectively.
+The Foundation's federal form 990 for the tax years ending September 30, 2018 and after remain subject to examination by the Internal Revenue Service.

-J. Estimates
+K. Estimates